mindspore-ai/docs/docs/lite/docs/source_en/mindir/build.md

         export PYTHONPATH=${TBE_IMPL_PATH}:${PYTHONPATH}                                                       # Python library that TBE implementation depends on
         ```

-#### GPU

-GPU environment compilation.
-Using TensorRT requires integration with CUDA, TensorRT.
-The current version is adapted to [CUDA 11.1](https://developer.nvidia.com/cuda-11.1.1-download-archive) and [TensorRT 8.5.1](https://developer.nvidia.com/nvidia-tensorrt-8x-download).

-Install the appropriate version of CUDA and set the installed directory to the environment variable `${CUDA_HOME}`.
-The build script will use this environment variable to find CUDA.

-Download the corresponding version of the TensorRT archive and set the directory where the archive was unzipped to the environment variable `${TENSORRT_PATH}`.
-The build script will use this environment variable to find TensorRT.

 #### CPU

 Use x86_64 or ARM64 environment.

 #### Installing LLVM-optional

 The CPU backend of the graph kernel fusion in the converter needs to rely on LLVM-12.
 Run the following commands to install [LLVM](https://llvm.org/) to enable CPU backend.
-If LLVM-12 is not installed, the graph kernel fusion can only support GPU and Ascend backend.
+If LLVM-12 is not installed, the graph kernel fusion can only support Ascend backend.

 ```shell
 wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key | sudo apt-key add -